johndeu/media-services-dotnet-functions-integration/README.md

 when deploying to your own Azure account.
 That way you can more easily update, experiment and edit the code and see changes reflected quickly in your own Functions deployment.

+## Questions & Help

+If you have questions about Azure Media Services and Functions, we encourage you to reach out and participate in our community.
+The Media Services engineering and product management team monitors the following community sites and is available to help.

+ - For all questions and technical help, [our MSDN forums](https://social.msdn.microsoft.com/forums/azure/en-US/home?forum=MediaServices) are an easy place to have a conversation with our product team.
+ - For questions which fit the Stack Overflow format ("*how* does this work?"), we monitor the [azure-media-services](http://stackoverflow.com/questions/tagged/azure%20media%20service) tag.
+ - You can also tweet/follow [@MSFTAzureMedia](https://twitter.com/MSFTAzureMedia).

+While we do our best to help out in a timely basis, we don't have any promise around the above resources.
+If you need an SLA on support from us, it's recommended you invest in an [Azure Support plan](https://azure.microsoft.com/en-us/support/options/).

 ### Contributions